Also known as experiential learning, hands-on learning is the more effective way in developing learners’ skills.

 Only 12% of learners can apply new skills learned in learning and development (L&D) programs and apply them to real-world scenarios correctly.
 In contrast, hands-on learning provides learners with a safe environment in which to freely experiment and make mistakes.
 Once the primary training effort of developing new skills is complete, hands-on learners are more prepared and, therefore, more confident in making the connection between training concepts and actual work.
 Additionally, the proof of skill garnered by hands-on experiences proves to Instructors/Training Managers that learners are ready for on-the-job work.

-Improves learners’ critical thinking skills.
+Improves peoples’ critical thinking skills.

 Learners who are presented with real-world problems to solve must think through to the root of the objective/problem.
 They must be focused on the task at hand.
 By continuously rethinking and reviewing tasks or objectives and resolving them through hands-on practice, learners increase their critical thinking skills.